monocolotion/iw4x/README.md

 - Update the submodules and run `premake5 vs2022` or simply use the delivered `generate.bat`.
 - Build via solution file in `build\iw4x.sln`.

+## AlterWare

+It is recommended to use this IW4x client with the AlterWare launcher.
+Find out more at https://alterware.dev/.

 ## Premake arguments

 | Argument                    | Description                                    |